mhwlng/dashboard-elite/README.md

 This won't work, if the web browser runs on the SAME pc as Elite Dangerous.

-The game has to be set to borderless mode.
-Fullscreen mode WON'T work.
+The game has to be set to borderless mode, to be able to use the touch screen.

+Fullscreen mode won't work, unless you only use an external device via a web browser.

 The actual on/off state of a button comes from the game.